Laravel-Bangladesh/docs/frontend.md

 Laravel does not require you to use a specific JavaScript framework or library to build your applications.
 In fact, you don't have to use JavaScript at all.
 However, Laravel does include some basic scaffolding to make it easier to get started writing modern JavaScript using the [Vue](https://vuejs.org) library.
 Vue provides an expressive API for building robust JavaScript applications using components.
 As with CSS, we may use Laravel Mix to easily compile JavaScript components into a single, browser-ready JavaScript file.

+#### Removing The Frontend Scaffolding

+If you would like to remove the frontend scaffolding from your application, you may use the `preset` Artisan command.
+This command, when combined with the `none` option, will remove the Bootstrap and Vue scaffolding from your application, leaving only a blank SASS file and a few common JavaScript utility libraries:

+    php artisan preset none

 <a name="writing-css"></a>
 ## Writing CSS

-Laravel's `package.json` file includes the `bootstrap-sass` package to help you get started prototyping your application's frontend using Bootstrap.
+Laravel's `package.json` file includes the `bootstrap` package to help you get started prototyping your application's frontend using Bootstrap.
 However, feel free to add or remove packages from the `package.json` file as needed for your own application.
-You are not required to use the Bootstrap framework to build your Laravel application - it is simply provided as a good starting point for those who choose to use it.
+You are not required to use the Bootstrap framework to build your Laravel application - it is provided as a good starting point for those who choose to use it.

 Before compiling your CSS, install your project's frontend dependencies using the [Node package manager (NPM)](https://www.npmjs.org):